CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * *(All trilogy):*{:.sidenote} Script randomness has now been made 16-bit, like on the PS2, instead of 15-bit.
   The results are the most noticeable in GTA III:
-  * "Bling-bling Scramble" has three possible checkpoint paths on the PS2, but the script could only pick two on PC.
+  * "Bling-bling Scramble" has three possible checkpoint paths on the PS2, but the script could only pick two on the PC.
-  * The ambulance in "Plaster Blaster" can pick three possible destinations on the PS2, but only two on PC.
+  * The ambulance in "Plaster Blaster" can pick three possible destinations on the PS2, but only two on the PC.

   This fix makes those two missions reach feature parity with the original PS2 version.
 * *(GTA III, GTA VC):*{:.sidenote} Text lines read in `CPlane::LoadPath` and `CTrain::ReadAndInterpretTrackFile` are now null-terminated.
   This technical-sounding issue has an amusing and easily noticeable effect: under very specific conditions that are only possible to happen in modded games, the Z values of predefined train, plane, and yacht paths could be read incorrectly, leading to them resetting back to 0.
 Funny enough, I unknowingly hit that issue 11 years ago, when working on III Aircraft -- and even recorded it in one of the test gameplays!
-In this video, starting from 0:40, you may observe the plane flying at the sea level, exactly because of... some long file names causing this issue:
+In this video, starting from 0:40, you may observe the plane flying at sea level, exactly because of... some long file names causing this issue:
   {% include figures/video-iframe.html link="https://www.youtube.com/embed/NcXtlT6UcsQ?start=40" %}